Determining the Pavement Classification Number (PCN)

 Safety and continuity of air traffic

-With the increasing growth of air traffic, the load on pavements increases as well.
 Bearing capacity testing is necessary to ensure the safety and continuity of air traffic.

 QRoad provides the solution for getting PCN values through Falling Weight Deflectometer (FWD) and Ground Penetrating Radar (GPR) testing.
 Our equipment allows us to simulate heavy wheel loads, from airplanes such as the Airbus A380 and Boeing 777.
 We have extensive experience in working at airports.